 - Childhood trauma is not always an indicator.
 While people involved in shootings may have had troubled pasts, not everyone becomes mentally ill or violent from early trauma.
 There are many children who have been abused but do not develop post-traumatic stress disorder, addiction, personality disorders, depression, bipolar disorder or schizophrenia.
 Even though they have the risk of that exposure, they don’t have the susceptibility or there may have been other protective factors that kept them from developing those issues.

 - Not everyone who meets the profile acts on violent urges.
 Many of the characteristics associated with people who subsequently become violent are seen in a large group of people with mental disorders, and probably a substantial portion of the general population.
 So these characteristics are not accurate predictors of violence.
-People who have been bullied, publically disruptive or have shown violent tendencies toward people or animals may be troubled, but they are not necessarily going to carry out a violent act of this magnitude.
+People who have been bullied, publicly disruptive or have shown violent tendencies toward people or animals may be troubled, but they are not necessarily going to carry out a violent act of this magnitude.

 - Schizophrenia does not always cause violence.
 It is especially damaging to assume everyone with schizophrenia is a danger.
 The proportion of violent crimes attributable to schizophrenia is consistently a small fraction of all the crimes committed.
 This means that the vast majority of crimes aren’t going to be explained by a serious mental disorder, and that finding the person who is going to commit a violent crime is going to be very difficult.